Rashes affecting the lower legs

 Prurigo nodularis refers to extremely itchy hard nodules 1-3 cm in diameter.
 They are very resistant to treatment.
 They most often appear on the lower legs of atopic subjects and can be extremely debilitating.

-Other common conditions affecting the lower legs include:
+Scaly conditions affecting the lower legs include:

 Psoriasis presents with symmetrical, red, scaly plaques, most marked on knees and shins.